kjaredic/accord/README.md

 Each swap has it's own address, and is uniquely defined by the parties, lots and a nonce.

 There are two roles in a swap, one is the maker role, the other is the taker.
-The maker role commits assets by sending them to the swap address, which he can withdraw at any point before the swap executes, canceling the swap.
-The taker role makes his assets available via approvals to the swap address, and can execute the swap at any point before the maker cancels the swap.
+They make their assets available via approval, and in case the maker is offering native ETH, a transfer to the swap address.
+If all balances, approvals and swap input data are correct the taker and only the taker can choose to execute the swap.
+At any point before this, the maker can choose to cancel the swap and pull his ETH (if any).

 ## Running tests
 Clone this repository and run:

-`$ yarn && yarn run test`
+`$ yarn && yarn test`

 ## Technical overview